 We are a not-for-profit Community Interest Company who are supported by Creative Scotland.

-Folks who have spent time working on Arika projects include (but are not limited to): Agnieszka Habraska, Alex Fleming, Alex McNutt, Alex Woodward, Ash Reid, Avalon Hernandez, Barry Esson, Ben Kamps, Bryony McIntyre, Chris Dennis, Chris Nelms, Dan Adams, Emilia Muller-Ginorio, Emily Roff, Emma Macleod, Erin McElhinney, Glen Thomson, James Hindle, Jana Robert, Jason Brogan, Jim Hutcheson, Jo Shaw, Jon Clarke, Kamal Ackerie, Kenny Macleod, Laura Cameron Lewis, Matt Lloyd, Neil Davidson, Nick Miller, Ruari Cormack, Ruth Marsh, Mike and Darri Donnelly.
+Folks who have spent time working on Arika projects include (but are not limited to): Agnieszka Habraska, Alex Fleming, Alex McNutt, Alex Woodward, Ash Reid, Avalon Hernandez, Barry Esson, Ben Kamps, Bryony McIntyre, Chris Dennis, Chris Nelms, Dan Adams, Emilia Muller-Ginorio, Emily Roff, Emma Macleod, Erin McElhinney, Glen Thomson, James Hindle, Jana Robert, Jason Brogan, Jim Hutcheson, Jo Shaw, Jon Clarke, Kamal Ackerie, Kenny Macleod, Laura Cameron Lewis, Matt Lloyd, Neil Davidson, Nick Miller, Ruari Cormack, Ruth Marsh, Lesley Young, Mike and Darri Donnelly.

 The current team at Arika is Bryony McIntyre, Barry Esson, Emma Macloed, Agnieszka Habraska, Alex Fleming and, working on the Archive, Neil Davidson.